 3.1 Data and variables

 The ISSP 2019 – Social Inequality V module (ISSP Research Group, 2022) includes several indicators of subjective inequality, allowing for the modeling of attitudes toward inequality as composed of perceptions, beliefs, and judgments about inequality, redistribution, taxation, and wages (Janmaat, 2013).
-This paper uses U.S. data, which are collected with a multistage probabilistic design and Computer Assisted Web Interface methodology.
+We analyze U.S. data, which are collected with a multistage probabilistic design and Computer Assisted Web Interface methodology.
 The sample is representative of the population aged 18 years or older.
 The original dataset includes 1,852 individuals.
 Listwise deletion reduces the sample to 1,188 individuals.
 Additional analyses reveal missing cases do not impact meaningfully on the final sample.
-Figure 7 of the Supplemental Material shows that variables generated between 2% (e.g.: ineq_p) and 11% (ineq_j) of missing cases.
+Figure 6 of the Supplemental Material shows that variables generated between 2% (e.g.: ineq_p) and 11% (ineq_j) of missing cases.
 Thus, nonresponses were fairly distributed between the selected variables.
 Moreover, Table 3 of the Supplemental Material shows that the means of the variables do not differ significantly between the original sample and the reduced one.
 Table 1 shows the selected variables and their corresponding ISSP question.
 High scores indicate high perceptions of inequalities, egalitarian beliefs, and judgments of unfairness about existing levels of social disparities.
 All variables are measured on a 1 to 5 scale, with the exceptions of ineq_j (1-4) and anger toward inequality (0-10).

-Describe dimensions